zybjn/EMSCNet/README.md

 The code of EMSCNet: Efficient Multi-Sample Contrastive Network for Remote Sensing Image Scene Classification - TGRS

 Here are some tips for running EMSCNet:
-1. AID, NWPU, and UCM data sets should be placed in the data directory.
+1. AID, NWPU, and UCM datasets should be placed in the data directory.
 2. We provide the training code for the AID dataset under EMSCNet (ViT-B) in train.py.
 Please note that the pre-trained weights on ImageNet should be downloaded from the link below and placed into the home directory before running.
    ViT-Base model (ViT-B/16) from original paper (https://arxiv.org/abs/2010.11929).
    ImageNet-1k weights @ 224x224, source https://github.com/google-research/vision_transformer.